qoryhanisagal/OnlineStore/finalreport/FSDI_107_108_Final_Report.md

 This project demonstrates my proficiency in Python, REST API development, Flask, MongoDB, and Git while solidifying my understanding of routing, JSON handling, data modeling, and server-side logic.

+ - 🔧 Note: In addition to the backend, I also created a working React frontend to visually render products, filter them by category, and experiment with client-side state and layout.
 ---

 ## 2️⃣ Technologies Used

+🔹 Backend
 - **Python 3.13** – Core programming language
 - **Flask** – Web framework for building the API
 - **MongoDB Atlas** – Cloud database for storing product data